AlexMcCarroll/CV/README.md

 - Hong Kong permanent residency

 ## About Me
 Born and raised in Hong Kong, I attended Fettes College in Edinburgh on an all-rounder scholarship.
 I then went on to read History at the University of Exeter where I was awarded a second class, first honours degree.
 I enjoy travelling and in the last year I have visited Western and Central Europe, Asia, and South America.
 Most recently, this November I visited the headquarters of the Christina Noble’s Foundation in Ho Chi Minh City, Vietnam.
 Swimming, cycling, and running keeps me active, and I also enjoy skiing, ski-touring, sailing, diving, rock climbing, hiking, and triathlon.
-Currently, I am training with the aim to complete a Half-Ironman triathlon in Cascais, Portugal in September 2018.